mcfrith/dnarrange/README.md

     dnarrange case.maf > groups0.maf
     dnarrange groups0.maf : control1.maf control2.maf > groups.maf

-It's OK to use more than one "case" file: `dnarrange` will only output groups that include reads from all case files.
+But it may be very slow and memory-consuming, for large case data without control data.
+It's OK to use more than one "case" file:
+`dnarrange` will only output groups that include reads from all case files.

 `dnarrange` tries to flip the reads' strands so all the reads in a group are on the same strand.
 A `-` at the end of a read name